Something Big (Adventure Time): Production

 "Something Big" was written and storyboarded by Jesse Moynihan, from a story by Kent Osborne, Pendleton Ward, Jack Pendarvis, Adam Muto, and Moynihan.
 "Something Big" marked the first of three episodes that Moynihan storyboarded and wrote entirely by himself.
 Art direction was handled by Nick Jennings, whereas supervising direction was helmed by Andres Salaff.
 Steve Agee returns as the Ancient Psychic Tandem War Elephant, and Keith Ferguson returns to the series to voice Colonel Candy Corn.
 Prolific voice actor Alan Oppenheimer voices both Darren and the Sun.
 Finally, actress Jill Talley reprises her role as Maja.
 The design for Maja was redrawn for the episode, because Moynihan was unhappy with how she looked in "Sky Witch".

 The origins of "Something Big" date back to a scrapped Adventure Time television movie that was going to air in the middle of the fifth season.
 The first ten minutes of the movie's storyboard were storyboarded by Moynihan, who was particularly proud of his work.
-However, trouble soon began to set in, and the crew decided to scrap the project; Moynihan, reluctant to see his work abandoned, suggested that the series cannibalize parts of the movie's storyboard to make individual episodes.
+However, trouble soon began to set in and the crew decided to scrap the project; reluctant to see his work abandoned, Moynihan suggested that the series cannibalize parts of the movie's storyboard to make individual episodes.
 Once this was agreed upon, Moynihan took his opening section and used approximately half as the genesis for "Something Big".

 The death of Root Beer Guy was inserted into the episode by Moynihan on behest of Pendarvis, who voiced the character in the eponymous season five episode; Pendarvis reasoned that, because Root Beer Guy had been promoted to head of the banana guards, but had failed to improve them, his death would rationalize why the guard was still so incompetent.
 Root Beer Guy's demise (which is not shown in this episode, merely mentioned) was the genesis for the seventh season episode "Cherry Cream Soda".